 Restless leg syndrome patients typically report a feeling of burning, tingling, aching, itching, or tugging deep beneath the skin of their lower legs (and sometimes in the thighs, feet, hands, and arms as well).
 Although symptom intensity and duration vary from person to person, moving the legs tends to ease the discomfort for most patients.

 Some doctors may suggest dopaminergics, benzodiazepines, or opioids for the treatment of RLS.
-But there are some ways to treat it naturally.
+But there are some ways to address it naturally.
 Here are five options:

 1) Adopt Healthy Habits